HSSLC/pixiv-download-helper/README.md

 in there is a default filter for skip the size of image < 1080x1920
 if you want to download that artwork for your desktop image you may set that filter for higher resolution

-# just for personal using
+# just for personal use
 # more info
 https://incognitas.net/works/pixiv-download-helper-1/